Adrián Beltré: 2011

 Beltré was on the 2011 American League All-Star team.
 On July 22, Beltré strained his hamstring and was also placed on the DL.
-On September 4, he hit a line single to right against the Red Sox for his 2,000th career hit.
+On September 4, he singled to right for his 2,000th career hit.
 On September 11, Beltré hit two home runs, including the 300th of his career, against the Oakland Athletics.
 He was named the AL Player of the Month for September.

 In 2011, Beltré batted .296 with 32 home runs, fifth in the AL. He was third in the American League in slugging percentage (.561), sixth in RBIs (105), and ninth in OPS (.892).
-The Fielding Bible staff estimated that he saved 17 runs on defense in 2011.
+The Fielding Bible said he saved 17 runs on defense in 2011.

-On October 4, 2011, in Game 4 of the ALDS against the Tampa Bay Rays, Beltré became the sixth player—the first in a Division Series—to hit three home runs in a Major League playoff game.
+On October 4, in Game 4 of the ALDS against the Tampa Bay Rays, Beltré became the sixth player to hit three home runs in a playoff game and the first do so in a Division Series.

-Beltré played in the 2011 World Series with the Rangers.
-He added a fourth playoff home run in Game 5 of the 2011 World Series when he went down to one knee chasing an outside curve ball from Chris Carpenter.
+Beltré played in the World Series with the Rangers.
+He added a fourth playoff home run in Game 5 of the World Series when he went down to one knee chasing an outside curve ball from Chris Carpenter.
 The St. Louis Cardinals defeated the Rangers in seven games.

-More recognition was bestowed to Beltré for his defense.
-On November 1, 2011, he was honored with his third Gold Glove Award and first by a Ranger third baseman since Buddy Bell's six-year run from 1979 to 1984.
+More recognition was bestowed on Beltré for his defense.
+On November 1, he was honored with his third Gold Glove Award and first by a Ranger third baseman since Buddy Bell's six-year run from 1979 to 1984.
 He also won his third Fielding Bible Award.
-On November 2, 2011 he was awarded the Silver Slugger Award.
+On November 2, he was awarded the Silver Slugger Award.